 How much air should we breathe?

 There is a direct relationship between breathing and aliveness.
 Breath is life.
 I maintain that shallow breathers live less life than optimal breathers.
 Shallow breathers agree with me.
 Overbreathing is a relatively new term.
 I believe it is mostly based on UDB.

 If you are more active in a polluted environment I suggest you stay inside and make sure your surroundings have plenty of clean oxygen-rich air, negative ion generation, oxygenized water to drink, zero toxic out-gassing and at least 75% of uncooked living organic foods that still have their vitamins, minerals, fats, soluble and insoluble fiber, natural enzymes, O2 and H2O2 content intact.

 Try this to see if you are in need of a safer breathing environment.
 I stopped riding my bike and now use the stationary bike in the gym and read books and magazines while using my oxygen concentrator instead of being in the outdoors.

 This is partly sad but at least constructive until the air gets clean enough, which in my area is, at least, on occasion.
 Thanks in part to organizations like canarycoalition, the air is slowly getting better.

-Meanwhile you can take our breathing development seriously and get energetic and strong enough to help us clean up the environment and learn to enjoy more the natural things like fresh air, clean water, sunshine and the organic non-genetically engineered food that God gave us to start with.
+Meanwhile you can take our breathing development seriously and get energetic and strong enough to help us clean up the environment and learn to enjoy more natural things like fresh air, clean water, sunshine and the organic non-genetically engineered food that God gave us to start with.

-I really would not worry about breathing too much oxygen unless is it is from overbreathing.
+I really would not worry about breathing too much oxygen unless it is from overbreathing.
 The problem is getting too LITTLE oxygen.
 Learn to develop your breathing and get as much oxygen as you will ever need, naturally.
 Once you know how to get it, it is FREE.
 Fundamentals of Breathing Development.